-- The likely consequences of any decision in the long term. - The interests of the Company's employees - The need to foster the Company's business relationships with suppliers, customers, and others - The impact of the Company's operations on the community and the environment - The desirability of the Company to maintain a reputation for high standards of business conduct - The need to act fairly between members of the Company
+- The likely consequences of any decision in the long term. - The interests of the Company's employees. - The need to foster the Company's business relationships with suppliers, customers, and others. - The impact of the Company's operations on the community and the environment. - The desirability of the Company to maintain a reputation for high standards of business conduct. - The need to act fairly between members of the Company.

-The likely consequences of any decision in the long term.
+The likely consequences of any decision in the long term

-The Board spends 2 days each year to review the strategic direction of the business, assessing macroeconomic forecasts and research the GRC and e-learning trends and competitive changes.
+The Board spends two days each year reviewing the strategic direction of the business, assessing macro-economic forecasts and researching the GRC and e-learning trends and competitive changes.
 The strategic section of the Annual Report outlines the decisions we made during the year to enhance our product offering with generative AI.
-The Group's strategic report is set out on pages 9 to 46 of the annual report.
+The Group's strategic report is set out on pages 16 to 59 of the annual report.
 The strategic report outlines our performance against our strategic objectives, performance and financial position, as well as our outlook for the future.